Debneet/Intellious-Technologies-Mini-Projects/README.md

-# Projects: Hosting a Static Website on AWS S3 & Using Amazon Macie to Identify Sensitive Data in S3
+# Mini Projects: Hosting a Static Website on AWS S3 & Using Amazon Macie to Identify Sensitive Data in S3

-## Project 1: Hosting a Static Website on AWS S3
+## Mini Project 1: Hosting a Static Website on AWS S3

 ### Step-by-Step Instructions